Sharique-sid/Panna-AI/CONTRIBUTING.md

 - Be respectful and inclusive.
 - Help others by reviewing PRs and answering questions.

-Thank you for helping make TakeNotes better! 🚀
+Thank you for helping make Panna.ai better! 🚀